87tana/ImageObjectClassification_NetworkComparison/README.md

     <img width="400" src="brain-scan.jpg" alt="Material Bread logo">
 </div>

+- The data set Obtained from kaggle

-- Develop a Neural Network model with the purpose of classifying whether a patient exhibits the presence of a brain tumor or not by analyzing brain MRI scans.
+- Develop a Neural Network model aimed at the classification of whether a patient has a brain tumor or not based on the analysis of brain MRI scans.

 - Developed 3 Deep Neural Network models i.e. DenseNet(Densely Connected Convolutional Networks), ReseNet50,Xception in order to classify the Brain MRI Images to 4 different independent classes.

--
-- Obtained the MRI dataset from kaggle
+- Statistical metrics was used to evaluate model performance.

+- See the Metrics in a table below: Accuracy,F1-score, MAE; MSE, RMSE